gorigorisensei/TaskTrackerGUI/README.md

 Python3 main.py

+You can also create an icon on your desktop that opens up when you click it by following steps below:

+1.pip3 install pyshortcut
+2.pyshortcut -n tasks APP_FOLDERPATH/main.py -d -g

 #this program only supports the dark mode in MAC at the moment.
 Please go to your System Preferences > General to change it to Dark mode if you want the app to look normal.